Mohamed-dev-1/Heart-Disease-Prediction-using-logistic-regression/Allae-code/concepts.md

     200
     205
     800

+   Pay close attention that : **not all the numbers are close to each other due to 800 , it is an extreme value among the other values**.

    - **using the mean** :

     mean = (180 + 190 + 195 + 200 + 205 + 800) / 6

-    **mean = 295**
+    mean = 295

-    The value 800 is an extreme value , it takes the mean value way too far comparing to the other values of the column.
+   **The value 800 is an extreme value , So it took the `mean` value way too far comparing to the other values of the column**.

    - **using the median** :

     median = (195 + 200) / 2

-    **median = 197**
+    median = 197

-    The median value is more resonable because it it more proximate to the other values in the column.
+   **The median value is more reasonable** because **it is more proximate to the majority of the other values in the column**.

-    So , we prefer to use the median to fill the missing values because it produces a reasonable value to fill with.
+  So , we prefer to use **the median** to fill the missing values because the median produces a reasonable value (a close value to the other values of the same column) to fill with.

-    - The key difference between usign **median** and **mean** :
+    - The key difference between using median and mean :

-        **MEAN**
+        * MEAN :

         - Every value influences it